abhishekdhasmana17/abhishekdhasmana17/README.md

 ### Hi there 👋
 - 👋 Hi, I’m @abhishekdhasmana17
 - 👀 I’m interested in Machine Learning and Data Science.
-- 🌱 I’m currently pursuing Masters in Physics along with AI and ML.
+- 🌱 I’m Post Graduate in Physics.
+During Post Graduation I have taken AI and ML as elective.
 - 💞️ I’m looking to collaborate on different ML and DL projects
 - 📫 How to reach me abhidhasmana17@gmail.com
 - Here is my LinkedIn link.
 Let's connect - https://www.linkedin.com/in/abhishek-dhasmana-560521222/